 Tax is 2% of net profits.
 No further comments are necessary on this point.

 Smooth license application procedure and non-complex gambling regulation

 The licensing procedure in Curaçao is incredibly quick and cheap.
-The process, provided that all your paper work is in order when applying, takes normally no more than three (3) weeks.
+The process takes approximately three weeks, provided that you have all your paper work in order when applying.
 Also, the regulation governing gambling in Curaçao is quite simple.
 The Curaçao authorities only require one license for whathever type of gambling operation you want to conduct.
 In contrast, many other countries’ authorities require a lot of different licenses for different types of gaming.

 Low license fees

 The fees for getting and maintaining the license are also very low.
 You need to pay a set-up fee of approx. USD 34,000 and then – during the first two years of operation – a monthly fee of around USD 6,000.
 After such 2 year-period, the operator of the online casino can negotiate the fees with the Curaçao government.

 Why should you even care about gambling licenses?